Sociology, Anthropology, and Social WorkLeonard Bloomquist, Head

 ANTH 697.
 Seminar in Osteology.
 (2) II, in odd years and on demand.
 Analysis of human and nonhuman skeletal remains including age, sex, stature, race, anomalities, pathologies, trauma, metric and nonmetric traits, cause of death, and time since death.
 This course allows greater breadth and depth of osteological analysis than either ANTH 694 or 695, and allows for more concentration on individual methods and techniques and case studies.
 Pr.: ANTH 694 and 695.

 ANTH 730.
 Field and Laboratory Techniques in Archaeology.
 (1-9) S. Participation in archaeological excavations; techniques, methods, and procedures in a field research situation.
 The laboratory work of cleaning, cataloging, analyzing, and preliminary report preparation of materials recovered.
 May be repeated once if the areas or problems involved are different.
-Pr.: ANTH 200 or 260 or consent of instructor.
+Pr.: Consent of instructor.

 ANTH 792.
 Field Methods in Linguistics.
 (3) On sufficient demand.
 Techniques of collecting and analyzing linguistic data in the field.
 Work with language consultants in class, on languages such as Swahili.
 Pr.: ANTH 220 or LING 280 or 600.
 Same as LING 792 and LG 792.